R&D Tax Credits: How to claim them?

 The scheme is hugely popular (recent stats reveal that HMRC currently pays out £1.8bn of R&D tax credits to SMEs annually), due to being a generous and effective form of reducing corporation tax, or as a means of non-equity financing for early-stage companies who are sustaining losses.

 The scheme is designed to encourage innovation within UK based companies, and incentivises applicants to do so by underwriting associated costs, even if the projects are unsuccessful.
-Whilst the scheme has been in existence for a while, it is worthwhile revisiting the criteria of qualifying costs as HMRC have recently concluded a consultation which recommends for caps to be introduced from April 2020, due to an increased instance of fraud.
+Whilst the scheme has been in existence for a while, it is worthwhile revisiting the criteria of qualifying costs as HMRC have recently concluded a consultation which recommended for caps to be introduced from April 2020, due to an increased instance of fraud.

 Eligibility for R&D Tax Credits

 The central tenets of eligibility are based on: Spending money on a project which contains technical uncertainty.
 Experimenting with new equipment or manufacturing and production technology.
 Using technology to develop new software, services or products.
 Attempting to advance services through new technological breakthroughs.
-Additionally, companies are required to employ less than 500 staff and have a turnover of less than £100 million.
+Additionally, companies are required to employ less than 500 staff and have a turnover of less than €100 million or a balance sheet under €86 million.

 Some R&D claim providers in the market take a rather simplistic view for technology companies, and just make claims based on coders and software engineers being on the payroll.